DecisionsDev/decisions-bai-gettingstarted/README.md

 ## Prerequisites
 You must do the following tasks before you can work on the tutorial:
--   Install WebSphere Application Server Liberty 18.0.0.4.
-An image of the server, **WLP**, is included as a complementary application server in the Operational Decision Manager installation files.
-Locate the file in your downloaded images, and decompress it in a separate directory on your computer.
-In the tutorial, the Liberty directory is referred to as *LibertyInstall*.
--   Install Operational Decision Manager 8.10.1 (see [Installing Operational Decision Manager](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.distrib.install/topics/odm_distrib_install.html)).
+-   Install Operational Decision Manager 8.10.1 or later (see [Installing Operational Decision Manager](https://www.ibm.com/support/knowledgecenter/SSQP76_8.10.x/com.ibm.odm.distrib.install/topics/odm_distrib_install.html)).
 Keep the options for samples and tutorials when you do the installation.
 In the tutorial, the installation directory is referred to as *ODMInstall*.
+-   Install the version of WebSphere Application Server Liberty that is included in the Operational Decision Manager installation files.
+Locate the file **WLP** in your downloaded images, and decompress it in a separate directory on your computer.
+You must install Liberty before you install Operational Decision Manager.
+In the tutorial, the Liberty directory is referred to as *LibertyInstall*.

 **Note:** [Task 1: Enabling the Business Automation Insights plug-in](gs_topics/tut_bai_gs_enable_lsn.md) explains how to configure the ODM event emitter for an on-premises installation of Operational Decision Manager.
 This configuration is slightly different from Operational Decision Manager in Digital Business Automation for Multicloud.
 Additional information is provided in task 1.

--   Install Business Automation Insights 18.0.2.
+-   Install Business Automation Insights 18.0.2 or later.
 See [Getting started with IBM Business Automation Insights](https://www.ibm.com/support/knowledgecenter/SSYHZ8_18.0.x/com.ibm.dba.bai/topics/tut_getting_started.html) to install Business Automation Insights and IBM Cloud Private, and [Installing IBM Business Automation Insights on Certified Kubernetes](https://github.com/dbamc/cert-kubernetes/tree/master/BAI ) for installation instructions for other Certified Kubernetes platforms in the [Certified Kubernetes Conformance Program](https://landscape.cncf.io/category=platform).
 You need to note the following information for the tutorial:

     -   The Kafka bootstrap server
     -   The Ingress topic name